andyml123/andyml123.github.io/get-well-soon-messages-for-boss.md

 But it can be hard to know what to say in a get well card.
 Especially when it's to someone in a position of authority like a boss.

-But putting those difficulties aside it's important to let them know that you're thinking of them and wishing them a speedy recovery.
+But putting those difficulties aside it's important to let them know that you're thinking of them and <a href="/get-well-wishes/">wishing them a speedy recovery</a>.

 So if you're struggling with what to say then the use these example get well messages for your boss to help you find the perfect way of wishing them a speedy recovery.